 Seems folks are asking some strange financial retirement questions like how can I ever retire?

-It is 2012 and folks are concerned about retirement finances.
+Folks are concerned about retirement finances.

 In 1996 34% of potential retirees thought they would have enough money today only 16% feel they have enough money to retire.